Fiserv/banking-hub/docs/response-codes.md

 # Response Codes

-Fiserv Open Banking API returns standard HTTP status code along with the EFX status code.
+For API request to Integrated Banking server, a standard HTTP status code along with the EFX status code is returned in the response message.

 ## HTTP Status Codes

+HTTP status codes indicates the result of an API call.

-For every API request, one of the following HTTP status codes is returned with the response.
+For every successful or unsuccessful API call, one of the following HTTP Status Code is returned in the response message:

 | HTTP Status Code          | Description   |
 |-------------------|-----------|